 Completing construction projects in cool or cold temperatures requires special consideration.
 As stated in ACI 306, Guide to Cold Weather Concreting, cold weather concreting is “a period when for more than three successive days the average daily air temperature drops below 5°C (40°F) and stays below 10°C (50°F) for more than one-half of any 24 hour period.”

-When the ambient temperature is too low, hydration of the concrete slows down or even stops completely.
+When the ambient temperature is too low, the concrete hydration either slows down or stops completely.
 This is an undesirable outcome because the concrete’s strength development will either be significantly reduced or come to a complete stop.

-For example, if the concrete freezes while it’s still fresh or before it has developed sufficient strength, the ice that forms results in the disruption of the cement paste matrix, causing an irreparable loss in strength.
-This diminished strength means the concrete pour will crack in the future, or in some cases, it’s rendered useless, causing massive delays in project completion.
-One way to prevent this from happening is to avoid pouring concrete over frozen ground, snow, or ice and use heaters to thaw the ground before pouring.
+For example, if the concrete freezes while it is still fresh or before it has developed sufficient strength, the ice that forms disrupts the cement paste matrix.
+This causes an irreparable loss of strength.
+This diminished strength means the concrete pour will crack in the future.
+In some cases, it is rendered useless, causing massive delays in project completion.
+One way to prevent this from happening is to avoid pouring concrete over frozen ground, snow, or ice.
+Also, one can use heaters to thaw the ground before pouring.

 According to ACI 306, hot weather concreting is defined as “one or a combination of the following conditions that tend to impair the quality of freshly mixed or hardened concrete by accelerating the rate of moisture loss and rate of cement hydration, or otherwise causing detrimental results: high ambient temperature; high concrete temperature; low relative humidity; and high wind speed.”